DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ### Steam Library Should Be Outside Windows Related Folders

 The best location would be _C:\Steam_.
 Such location is also called _the root of the drive_.
+Can be also something like _C:\Games\Steam_.

 If you have your Steam library inside Windows related folder such as _Desktop, Program Files, Downloads, Documents_ or _OneDrive_ etc., use a guide from [here](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it outside of one of these folders.

 ### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Skyrim Special Edition` folder in _Documents/My Games/_ by deleting the contents in it.
+You should also clean up the `Skyrim Special Edition` folder in _Documents/My Games/_ by deleting the contents inside.

 ### Set The Game's Language To English